ppone/docs/accounting/intacct.md

    [![Intacct Integration Settings](/docs/img/intacct-integration-settings.png)](/docs/img/intacct-integration-settings.png)

-5. You can customize the integration, including the account mapping into your general ledger and enabling automatic reconciliation.
-You can optionally enter in location ID and/or department ID dimensions if you want to tag the line items on Intacct that are created by the Invoiced sync with these dimensions.
-If you are importing invoices from Intacct then the dimension settings are irrelevant.
+5. You can customize the integration, including the data you want to sync to/from Intacct, account mappings, and other integration behaviors.

 6. Click **Save & Download Customization** to save your settings and download the customization package needed in the next step.